-Contact the car dealer from whom you are planning to buy the used car.
-The dealer should be able to help you in getting the information.
+Contact the dealer from whom you are planning to buy the used car.
+A salesperson might be able to help you find the information.

-By following the above steps, you should be able to find the original MSRP car prices on used cars.
+By following the above steps, you should be able to find the original MSRP for many used cars.